-"the supply of electric power and capacity; demand side management; conservation; meter reading with commission approval for meters owned or controlled by the electric distribution utilities or used for load settlement; customer service for aggregation provided services; other related services; and the operation of energy efficiency and clean energy districts adopted by a municipality pursuant to RSA 53-F and as approved by the municipality's governing body."
+"the supply of electric power; demand side management; conservation; meter reading; customer service; other related services; and the operation of energy efficiency and clean energy districts adopted by a municipality pursuant to RSA 53-F and as approved by the municipality's governing body."

-RSA 53-E further provides Community Power programs with authorities and regulatory pathways to offer more advanced meters for customers, and to provide for alternative customer billing options.
-Both metering and billing services are important means by which

-Community Power programs will be able to better engage customers and offer more innovative services that lower the energy expenditures and carbon emissions for individual customers and communities.
+RSA 53-E:3-a further provides Community Power programs with authorities and regulatory pathways to offer more advanced meters for customers and to provide for a more streamlined customer billing experience.
+Both metering and billing services are important means by which Community Power programs will be able to better engage customers and offer more innovative services that lower the energy expenditures and carbon emissions for individual customers and communities.

-Lastly, and to enable all municipalities to work together to achieve this purpose, RSA 53-E:3 provides that "such agreements may be entered into and such services may be provided by a single municipality or county, or by a group of such entities operating jointly pursuant to RSA 53-A."
+To enable all municipalities to work together to achieve this purpose, RSA 53-E:3 provides that "such agreements may be entered into and such services may be provided by a single municipality or county, or by a group of such entities operating jointly pursuant to RSA 53-A."

+Community Power programs "shall not be required to own any utility property or equipment to provide electric power and energy services to its customers."
 To ensure that utilities are fairly compensated for their continuing role in owning and operating the distribution grid, RSA 53-E:4(III) stipulates that:

-"Transmission and distribution services shall remain with the transmission and distribution utilities and who shall be paid for such services according to rate schedules approved by the applicable regulatory authority, which may include optional time varying rates for transmission and distribution services that may be offered by distribution utilities on a pilot or regular basis."
+"Transmission and distribution services shall remain with the transmission and distribution utilities and who shall be paid for such services according to rate schedules approved by the applicable regulatory authority, which may include optional time-varying rates for transmission and distribution services that may be offered by distribution utilities on a pilot or regular basis."